Biden aims to expand map as Trump recovers from coronavirus

 Biden says he’s since been tested three times, all with negative results.
 His campaign has promised he will be tested regularly and has committed to releasing all results, but they’ve refused to comment on whether quarantine was considered after the debate and they haven’t said how often Biden will undergo tests.

 Since the president tested positive for the virus, Biden’s campaign has been even more disciplined about minimizing its candidate’s risk.
 The former vice president has begun keeping on his face mask even when giving speeches.
-And when he stopped to answer questions before boarding his plane to Miami on Monday, Biden’s wife, Jill, pulled him back to prevent him from moving too close to reporters, despite everyone wearing masks.
+And when he stopped to answer questions before boarding his plane to Miami, Biden’s wife, Jill, physically pulled him back to prevent him from moving too close to reporters, despite everyone wearing masks.

 “We are not going to put people’s health at risk for a political campaign,” Dunn said, “but we are going to campaign as vigorously as we can.”